Adiihere12/Ecommerce-website/README.md

 select the framework React.
 choose variant javascript.
 then, cd my-react-app
-npm install will install all the dependecies
+npm install will install all the dependecies.
+To make is responsive for all the devices we used tailwind CSS.